givemepower8/Phaser3Practices/docs/COC.md

 ### TH 9 strategies

-Queen joins in the village.
+Queen is unlocked.
+Wall level can go up to 10.

-X-bows
+2 X-bows are unlocked.

 Maximize the hero levels.